Chris Bryan: Carlton

-Collingwood Magpies
+Collingwood

 In 2007, Bryan nominated for the pre-season draft, and was selected by Collingwood with their 8th pick.
 Bryan made his debut for the Magpies in Collingwood's annual clash against Essendon on Anzac Day.
 A week later he played his best game in his short career, having 15 touches, 9 marks and kicking 3 goals at AAMI Stadium against Adelaide.

-Bryan was called up for an injured Josh Fraser in a Semi-Final against West Coast in Perth, a famous game that saw Bryan kick a vital goal in extra time.
+Bryan was called up for an injured Josh Fraser in a semi-final against West Coast in Perth, a famous game that saw Bryan kick a vital goal in extra time.
 Bryan played the following game in the preliminary final, 5-point loss, against eventual 2007 premiers Geelong.
 Bryan managed 12 games in his first season with his new club.

-In 2008, Bryan played a further 17 games, including an elimination final against the Crows in Adelaide and a semifinal against St Kilda.
+In 2008, Bryan played a further 17 games, including an elimination final against Adelaide and a semi-final against St Kilda.
 Bryan played in round one of the 2009 season, his last game at AFL level.
 Bryan played the remainder of 2009 in the VFL and was de-listed by the Magpies at the conclusion of the season.

 In late October, Bryan was invited to train with Hawthorn in the hope that he might be drafted by the club who at the time were in need of a ruck.
 However, Bryan was not drafted.